Nikolay Raevsky: Napoleonic Wars

-After Russia's failures at the outbreak of the Napoleonic wars, Raevsky returned into the field on 25 April 1807.
+After Russia's failures at the outbreak of the Napoleonic Wars, Raevsky returned into the field on 25 April 1807.
 He served with Prince Pyotr Bagration in the vanguard of the Russian army.
 During the campaign of 1806–1807, Raevsky distinguished himself in numerous battles, and was awarded the Order of St. Vladimir of the 3rd degree.
-Raevsky, who had sustained a wound in the Battle of Heilsberg, commanded chasseurs of the advance-guard in the Battle of Friedland.
+Raevsky, who had sustained a wound in the Battle of Heilsberg, commanded chasseurs of the advance guard in the Battle of Friedland.

 After the Treaty of Tilsit was concluded, Raevsky fought in the Finnish War, and was present at every major engagement.
-For this campaign, Raevsky received the Order of St. Vladimir of the 2nd degree and obtained the rank of lieutenant-general.
-The war over, he followed Count Nikolay Kamensky to the Moldavian army, which took part in the Russo-Turkish War, 1806–12.
-His bold leadership made itself felt in the taking of Silistra.
+For this campaign, Raevsky received the Order of St. Vladimir of the 2nd degree and obtained the rank of Lieutenant General.
+After conclusion of the war with Finland, he followed Count Nikolay Kamensky to the Moldavian army, which took part in the Russo-Turkish War, 1806–12, taking Silistra.

 During Napoleon's Invasion of Russia, Raevsky led the 7th Infantry Corps, a part of the 2nd Army led by Prince Pyotr Bagration.
-In the advance-guard, Raevsky was responsible for delaying Davout's advance towards Moscow.
+In the advance guard, Raevsky was responsible for delaying Davout's advance towards Moscow.
 After the Battle of Saltanovka, he retreated to Smolensk, where he took part in the battle for the city.
 During the Battle of Borodino, he protected the right wing of the Russian Army, better known as the Raevsky Redoubt, winning the Order of St. George of the 3rd degree.
 Later he pursued La Grande Armée and took part in the Battle of Maloyaroslavets and Battle of Krasnoi, in which he helped defeat Marshal Ney.

-Raevsky commanded the Grenadier Corps and protected the retreat of main forces during the Battle of Bautzen.
-After Austria and Prussia joined the Allies, Raevsky's corps joined the Bohemian Army commanded by Karl Philipp Fürst zu Schwarzenberg.
+Raevsky commanded a Grenadier Corps and protected the retreat of main forces during the Battle of Bautzen.
+After Austria and Prussia joined the Allies, Raevsky's corps joined the Army of Bohemia commanded by Karl Philipp Fürst zu Schwarzenberg.
 He received the Order of St. Vladimir of the 1st degree for the Battle of Kulm.
 Near Wachau, he was seriously injured.
-For his feats of arms he was promoted Full General (October 8, 1813) and received the Austrian Military Order of Maria Theresa of the 3rd degree.
+For his feats of arms he was promoted to the rank of General (October 8, 1813) and received the Austrian Military Order of Maria Theresa of the 3rd degree.
 When the Russian army entered Saxony, Raevsky was forced to return to Russia because of his poor health.

 Having recovered from his illness, Raevsky rejoined the army during the battle of Leipzig, commanding two grenadier corps.
 When at the Rhine, he took over command from Peter Wittgenstein and leading this army during the taking of Paris.
-After Napoleon's defeat, General Raevsky was given the honor of entering Paris at Alexander I's side (March 31, 1814).
+After Napoleon's defeat, General Raevsky was given the honor of entering Paris at Alexander I's side on March 31st, 1814.